billyndroid/billyndroid/README.md

 - 👋 Hi, I’m Steve
 - 👀 I’m interested in front end web development.
 -
-- J have been using Adobe Photoshop/Illustrator and After Effects for around twelve years and been learning HTML and CSS for around a two years.
+- I have been using Adobe Photoshop/Illustrator and After Effects for around twelve years and been learning HTML and CSS for around two years.
 I have also been learning vanilla Javascript.

 - Looking forward to improving Javascript, building some new projects, getting to grips with JQuery and React, collaborating with some folks on open source projects and getting employment as a front-end developer.
 -